Social security contributions

 Individuals living abroad who own assets located in Argentina must pay the corresponding tax in full and final settlement through a local representative in June of each year.
 The tax rate is 0.5%.
 Tax is not levied where tax liability on each year does not exceed ARS 250.

-Shares held in Argentine companies and participation in fideicomisos (local trusts) set up in Argentina are no longer included in the shareholder’s wealth tax return.
+Shares held in Argentine companies and participation in fideicomisos (local trusts) set up in Argentina are not included in the shareholder’s wealth tax return.
 However, the respective company and fideicomiso must determine wealth tax on the participation owned by individuals residing in the country or abroad, or owned by companies residing abroad.
 The wealth tax rate is 0.5% and is payable by the company or local trust to the tax authorities.
 However, reimbursement from the shareholders can be claimed.

 Inheritance and gift taxes